Matt Preston

-Matt Preston (born 21 July 1961) is an English-Australian food critic, writer and television presenter.
-He is best known for his role as a judge on Network Ten's MasterChef Australia between 2009 and 2019, and for his weekly national food column that appears in NewsCorp's metro newspapers, with a combined reach of over 2.9 million Australians each week.
-Preston is also a senior editor for Delicious. and Taste magazines, and is also the author of four best-selling cookbooks.
+Matt Preston (born 21 July 1961) is an English-Australian food critic, writer, food journalist, television and radio presenter.

+Preston has a weekly national food column that appears in NewsCorp's metro newspapers.
+He is also a senior editor for Delicious. and Taste magazines, and the author of at least four best-selling cookbooks.

+Previously he was host of Saturday Mornings on ABC Radio Melbourne, judge on Network Ten's MasterChef Australia between 2009 and 2019, Seven Network's My Kitchen Rules in 2022.